Hypohidrosis

 - Silastic sweat imprint test: This test measures where you sweat.

-- Thermoregulatory sweat test: This involves coating the person’s body in a powder that changes colour when the skin releases sweat.
+- Thermoregulatory sweat test: This test involves coating the person’s body in a powder that changes color when the skin releases sweat.

 - Quantitative sudomotor axon reflex test (QSART): This test assesses the function of the nerves that regulate sweating.